p-DG cyclotomic nilHecke algebras: Two-tensor quiver Schur algebra

 The definition is equivalent to the following more ($p$-DG) ring-theoretic description.

 \begin{defn} Let $n,l$ be two natural numbers, and $r,s\in \N$ such that $r+s=l$.
 We define the \emph{two-tensor quiver Schur algebra} to be

-The algebras are equipped with the induced $p$-differentials on $e_{\lambda}G(\lambda)$'s, and is therefore a $p$-DG algebra. \end{defn}
+The algebras are equipped with $p$-DG structures coming from the $p$-differentials on the $e_{\lambda}G(\lambda)$'s. \end{defn}

 \begin{rem} We collect some simple facts about the definitions here. \begin{enumerate} \item[(1)]It is clear, by construction, that the objects of $\mc{NH}_{n}^{r,s}$ consist of finitely-generated, cofibrant left $p$-DG modules over $S_n(r,s)$.
-We will thus use both descriptions for the convenience of the context. \item[(2)]In the definition of the category $\mc{NH}_n^{r,s} $, it is crucial for categorification purposes that we take as a generating set of objects $e_{\lambda}G(\lambda)$ rather than just $G(\lambda)$, as we will see in Example \ref{l=3n=2}. \item[(3)]One can readily check that the category $\mc{NH}_{n}^{r,s} $ does not contain the unique irreducible $(\nh_n^l,\dif)$-module unless $r=n$. \end{enumerate} \end{rem}
+We will thus use both descriptions for the convenience of the context. \item[(2)]In the definition of the category $\mc{NH}_n^{r,s} $, it is crucial for categorification purposes that we take as a generating set of objects $e_{\lambda}G(\lambda)$ rather than just $G(\lambda)$, as we will see in Example \ref{l=3n=2}. \item[(3)] The simple module over $\nh_n^l$ is isomorphic to $G(\lambda)$ where $\lambda \in \mathcal{P}_n^l$ is the partition for which all of the boxes are to the left and all the empty slots are to the right.
+One can readily check that the category $\mc{NH}_{n}^{r,s} $ does not contain the unique irreducible $(\nh_n^l,\dif)$-module unless $r=n$, or $n=0$, or $n=l$. \end{enumerate} \end{rem}

 Our next goal is to explicitly construct the generating indecomposable objects of $\mc{NH}_{n}^{r,s} $.
 We will mostly ignore the differentials and study the indecomposability as modules over $\nh_n^l$ in this subsection unless otherwise specified.
 The $p$-DG structure and the compatibility with the $\mf{E}$, $\mf{F}$-actions will be studied in the next subsection.